Category |

 https://www.bookfinder.com/search/?author=Granville&title=discovery+of+motion&lang=en

-A perfect gift for any teenagers with an interest in science (but science nerds will want a copy for themselves)
+A perfect gift for any teenager with an interest in science (but science nerds will want a copy for themselves)

 concepts like Zeno's Paradox then you will be in for a treat.